TheMkrage/TheMkrage.github.io/_posts/2015-9-10-Vex-Scout-Version-20.md

 OPR, DPR, and CCWM are all now supported and are shown on the newly added &#34Graphs&#34 pages.
 This is another tab added when viewing a teams profile.

-Users can now favorite teams andr competitions.
+Users can now favorite teams and competitions.
 This allows for the creation of a pick list for elimination selections.

 &#34More&#34 and &#34Settings&#34 have now been added.  &#34Settings&#34 allows you to change what team you are on (used for &#34My Team&#34) and to change what season you are viewing.
 You can also change the season on any team’s profile page.
 The &#34More&#34 page contains miscellaneous links to helpful information.
 Inside of &#34More&#34, there is also a match predictor.
 From OPR, DPR, and CCWM, the app gives a percentage that a certain alliance will win.